 “I-I do.
 He is the Great Shimusogo Rutejìmo, I’m sure of it.”

 Her lover’s mouth opened more.
 “I have never heard you call anyone great in—”

 The wind rattled the tent hard.
 The force almost picked up the corner.

 Ridáchi jumped and looked out with a guilty look.
-She grabbed her belt and prepared to cinch it.
+She finished putting her belt on but stopped at the last cinch.
 Mikáryo knew that as soon as the last piece went on, she would stop talking until the dead were sent on their way.
 “I have to go.
 After this, please?”